North Dallas Forty: Plot

 Elliott's nonconformist attitude incurs the coach's wrath more than once, and at one point, the coach informs Elliott that his continuing attitude could affect his future career with the Bulls.
-In the final game of the season, Elliot catches a touchdown pass with no time left on the clock to get North Dallas to within one point of division rival Chicago, but the Bulls lose the game due to a mishandled snap on the extra point attempt.
+In the final game of the season, Elliott catches a touchdown pass with no time left on the clock to get North Dallas to within one point of division rival Chicago, but the Bulls lose the game due to a mishandled snap on the extra point attempt.
 In a meeting with the team owners and Coach Strother, Elliott learns that a Dallas detective has been hired by the Bulls to follow him.
 They reveal proof of his marijuana use and a sexual relationship with a woman named Joanne, who intends to marry team executive Emmett Hunter, the brother of owner Conrad Hunter.
-It is loosely implied that Emmett might be gay, and it is why she went to Elliot for her sexual needs.
+It is loosely implied that Emmett might be gay, and it is why she went to Elliott for her sexual needs.
 Although the detective witnessed quarterback Seth Maxwell engaging in similar behavior, he pretends not to have recognized him.
 They tell Elliott that he is to be suspended without pay pending a league hearing, and Elliott, convinced that the entire investigation is merely a pretext to allow the team to save money on his contract, quits the team, telling the Hunter brothers that he does not need their money that bad.

-As he is leaving the team's headquarters in downtown Dallas, Elliot runs into Maxwell, who seems to have been waiting for him.
-Elliot informs him that he quit, prompting Maxwell to ask if his name came up in the meeting.
-Elliot deduces that Maxwell knew about the investigation the entire time.
-As Elliot walks away, Maxwell briefly reminisces about their time together on and off the football field.
-Maxwell prompts Elliot to turn around and throws a football to him, but Elliot lets it hit him in the chest and fall incomplete as he shrugs and throws his arms into the air, signifying that he truly is done with the game.
+As he is leaving the team's headquarters in downtown Dallas, Elliott runs into Maxwell, who seems to have been waiting for him.
+Elliott informs him that he quit, prompting Maxwell to ask if his name came up in the meeting.
+Elliott deduces that Maxwell knew about the investigation the entire time.
+As Elliott walks away, Maxwell briefly reminisces about their time together on and off the football field.
+Maxwell prompts Elliott to turn around and throws a football to him, but Elliott lets it hit him in the chest and fall incomplete as he shrugs and throws his arms out to his sides, signifying that he truly is done with the game.

 Behind the scenes

-Part drama, comedy, and satire, North Dallas Forty is widely considered a classic sports film, giving insights into the lives of professional athletes.
+Part drama, comedy and satire, North Dallas Forty is widely considered a classic sports film, providing insights into the lives of professional athletes.

-Based on the semiautobiographical novel by Peter Gent, a Cowboys wide receiver in the late 1960s, the film's characters closely resemble team members of that era, with Seth Maxwell often compared to quarterback Don Meredith, B.A.
-Strother to Tom Landry, and Elliott to Gent.
+Based on the semiautobiographical novel by Peter Gent, a Cowboys wide receiver in the late 1960s, the film's characters closely resemble his teammates of that era, with Seth Maxwell often compared to quarterback Don Meredith, B.A.
+Strother to Tom Landry and Elliott to Gent.
 Of the story, Meredith said, "If I'd known Gent was as good as he says he was, I would have thrown to him more."